Should You Get Genetic Testing for Breast Cancer Risk?

 Is genetic testing recommended for all?

 Genetic testing is not for everyone.
 Gene mutations are rare.
-Testing is done to help determine if a person has an increased risk for developing certain types of cancer that tend to be hereditary.
+Testing is particularly recommended for people with a family history of cancer.

 Between 5 and 10 percent of breast cancers are hereditary.
-There are many other risk factors for breast cancer.
+However, there are many other risk factors for breast cancer.

-“While some women feel that testing will help them plan, others feel that it will create unnecessary anxiety,” says Carrie Costantini, MD, an oncologist at Scripps Cancer Center and Scripps Clinic.
-“It is a personal decision.”
+“While some patients feel that testing will help them plan, others feel that it will create unnecessary anxiety,” says Dr. Nasraty.
+“The risks and benefits of testing should be thoroughly discussed with your doctor or genetics counselor, but ultimately it is a personal decision.”

 At Scripps, a physician referral is required before meeting with a genetic counselor to discuss genetic disorders and testing.

-Below, Dr. Costantini answers frequently asked questions about genetic testing.
+Below, Dr. Nasraty answers frequently asked questions about genetic testing.

 1. What are breast cancer predisposition genes?